1982 Andalusian regional election

-A regional election was held in Andalusia on Sunday, 23 May 1982, to elect the 1st Parliament of the autonomous community.
+A regional election was held in Andalusia on 23 May 1982 to elect the 1st Parliament of the autonomous community.
 All 109 seats in the Parliament were up for election.

 The Spanish Socialist Workers' Party of Andalusia (PSOE–A) under incumbent regional president Rafael Escuredo won a landslide victory with 66 seats and 52.6% of the share, the best result obtained by any party in an Andalusian regional election to date.
 The Union of the Democratic Centre (UCD), then in the Government of Spain, suffered from the effects of an ongoing economic crisis, internal party infighting and a massive unpopularity in the region over the party's handling of the 1980 autonomy initiative referendum and obtained just 15 seats and 13.0% of the vote, performing third behind the People's Alliance (AP) with 17.0% of the share and 17 seats.
 Both the Communist Party of Andalusia (PCA–PCE) and the Socialist Party of Andalusia–Andalusian Party (PSA–PA) performed poorly with 8 (8.5% of the vote) and 3 seats (5.4%), respectively.

 After the election, Escuredo was re-elected as Andalusian president.
 This would be the last regional election to be contested by the UCD before its electoral meltdown in the 1982 Spanish general election and its subsequent dissolution in February 1983, as well as the only time—together with 2004—that a party would secure an absolute majority of the vote.
 The PSOE would go on to form the regional government uninterruptedly until 2018.